dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

-[Block-STM](https://arxiv.org/pdf/2203.06871.pdf) is an exciting technology emanating from the Diem project, recently enhanced by Aptos and integrated into [aptos-core](https://github.com/aptos-labs/aptos-core), that accelerates smart-contract execution.
+[Block-STM](https://arxiv.org/pdf/2203.06871.pdf) is an exciting technology that accelerates smart-contract execution, emanating from the Diem project and recently enhanced by Aptos Labs and integrated into [aptos-core](https://github.com/aptos-labs/aptos-core),

 ## How it all started